Where to stay in Dubai depends on your budget and there is an eclectic mix of neighborhoods that will appeal to a wide range of tastes and interests.

 The Dubai Marina area is located around a man-made marina in the newer area of Dubai.
 JBR is located in the Dubai Marina neighborhood and is named after the 6 communities along The Walk / Al Mamsha Street.
 Over the years it has come to refer to the entire area between the JBR communities and the ocean.
 This area is recommended for a short or long Dubai vacation.

-- The Dubai Marina has completely transformed from a dusty sandpit with a handful of older beachfront hotels and the Gotham City look created by the JBR towers when I first arrived, to a thriving residential neighborhood.
+- The Dubai Marina has completely transformed from a dusty sandpit with a handful of older beachfront hotels and the Gotham City look created by the JBR towers when I first arrived, to a thriving residential neighborhood for young professionals and families.

 - There are retail, dining, entertainment and leisure activities aplenty along Marina Walk as well as in many of the residential and hotel towers.